LeaKaftan/leakaftan/content/research/index.md

 This research project has been funded twice by the German Research Foundation (DFG, PIs: André Kaiser, Leonce Röth).
 [Further information and data can be found here.](https://cccp.uni-koeln.de/de/research/current-research-projects/deg-decentralization-and-electoral-geographies-i-ii)

-### Current working papers
+### Publications

-_title hidden for review_, together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser, currently under review with the _British Journal of Political Science_
+"Studying multi-level systems with cross-level data", together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser, conditionally accepted for publication with the _British Journal of Political Science_

-"Optimized Dictionaries - A Semi-Automated Workflow of Concept Identification in Text-Data", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth, working paper published with the SSOAR
+"Optimized Dictionaries - A Semi-Automated Workflow of Concept Identification in Text-Data", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth, published with the _SSOAR_

 <!--"Party Positions in Newspapers and Legislative Speeches", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth-->

 ## Other working in progress

-"How Voters Prioritize Identities for Descriptive Representation", co-authored survey experiment with Chitralekha Basu and Jens Wäckerle, field period under preparation, to be presented at EPSA in July 2024
+"How Voters Prioritize Identities for Descriptive Representation", co-authored survey experiment with Chitralekha Basu and Jens Wäckerle, field period under preparation, presented at EPSA in July 2024

 "Democracy Talk in Parliamentary Speeches", mixed-methods text analysis together with David Knoll, to be presented at the DVPW in September 2024